Boiyee/Bento-Grid/README-template.md

 ## Acknowledgments

-It was a success, thanks to Adeturkey, Boiyee and Claude.
+It was a success, thanks to Adeturkey, Boiyee.
+You know what they say, practice makes *improvement*.